-Pneumonia is a pulmonary condition that causes inflammation of the air sacs in the lungs.
+Pneumonia can affect just about anyone, from infants and children to adults and the elderly.
+The pulmonary condition causes inflammation of the air sacs in the lungs.
 Infection from viruses and bacteria, certain drugs, and chemicals that irritate the lungs are all potential causes.
-Pneumonia can affect just about anyone, from infants and children to adults and the elderly.
 Depending on the cause, pneumonia can be treated effectively, though quick treatment has the best results.
 Anyone experiencing multiple symptoms of pneumonia should seek medical advice.
 Due to the similarity of symptoms, it can be difficult to differentiate between pneumonia and COVID-19, so receiving a correct diagnosis is essential.

 Most people with pneumonia develop a fever at some point during their illness.
 The fever may be mild or high, depending on which germ is responsible for pneumonia.
 If the fever is mild, over-the-counter medication may be enough to provide relief.
 In milder cases, it may take two to three days for fever to subside, even with medication.
 A fever of more than 102 degrees Fahrenheit should prompt a visit to the doctor.